ortizlu/JSOddities/objectCopying/objectCopying.md

 //  pattern: {} }
 ```

-//which brings us to a function created by Tarun Sharma in https://medium.com/@tkssharma/objects-in-javascript-object-assign-deep-copy-64106c9aefab
+Which brings us to a function created by Tarun Sharma in https://medium.com/@tkssharma/objects-in-javascript-object-assign-deep-copy-64106c9aefab
-//unfortunately for us, his function succeeds in copying functions but does not copy REGEXP items.
+Unfortunately for us, his function succeeds in copying functions but does not copy REGEXP items.

 ```js
 function copy(obj) {